lemanschik/awsos-wasmi/.github/README.md

 to ship wasm.

 Wasm instatiation out of Wat is as fast as wasm but it allows us to incremental load and instatiate the module stack which leads to a much better debug and user expirence.
-We can do so was we control already the scriptable environment that instantates the wasm modules.
+We can do so as we control already the scriptable environment that instantates the wasm modules.
 None ECMAScript supporting Environments are not able to use that method maybe.

 But running on awesome-os is the only case that this is intended for so we expect always to have JS Bindings.

+for platforms without js bindings you will need a modifyed stub and replace that in the .esar or load the .esar with your patched esar loader.